w3f/polkadot-spec/README.md

 git submodule update --init --recursive
 ```

 By running `./run_tests.sh` the automated tests get executed.
-With `./run_tests.sh verbose` the CLI call with parameters including the outputs can be displayed.
+With `./run_tests.sh verbose` the CLI parameters including the outputs can be displayed.
 Do note that this script should be run from this repos root directory, since there are some directory dependend relative paths used.

 ### Implementing tests and components
 Inside the testing directory, the tests are executed in the following way: